 Free-Form Digital lenses are the most important improvement in prescription sports eyewear, ever.
 We highly recommend digital prescription lenses in any frame, any prescription, every time.
 If you are getting a wrap style sports sunglasses, this digital design is even more important.

 All of our Free-Form Digital lenses use the Shamir Autograph digital design.
 This is the best digital design in existence.
 The Essilor digital design is a very distant second place.
 Many labs have digital surfacing equipment but choose not to pay the licensing fees to use free form input.
 This is the equivalent of digitally recording your 8-track tapes.
 To see all the benefits of a digital lens you need true Free Form Digital input.

-In a Free-Form Digital lens, your prescription is recalculated at every point on the lens.
+In a Free-Form lens, the curve is recalculated at ever point on the lens.

 This technology completely eliminates the "Fishbowl Effect" traditionally associated with putting prescriptions in wrap-style sunglasses.